Amber Bubble Glass Art Deco Pendant Lamp

-Materials: Brass, copper.
-Amber coloured bubble glass (pulegoso).
+Materials: Brass rod.
+Copper canopy and glass holder.
+Amber coloured bubble glass (pulegoso technique).
 Brass and porcelain socket.

 Rod Length: 80 cm / 31.49’’

 Height: 23 cm / 9.05”

 Electricity: 1 bulb E27, 1 x 100 watt maximum, 110/220 volt.